Girls That Create

 MoPop Celebrates Designer Ruth Carter

-On June 18, The Museum of Pop Culture (MoPop) in Seattle, Washington, will open the Ruth E. Carter: Afrofuturism in Costume Design exhibit.
-More than 60 costumes from over a dozen films (including the Oscar-winning Black Panther) will be displayed.
-Carter’s original sketches and artwork will also be featured, illuminating her powerful process and historical research.
-This exhibit is a must-see for any film buff, fashionista, or admirer of amazing women.
+On June 18, 2022 The Museum of Pop Culture (MoPop) in Seattle, Washington, opened the Ruth E. Carter: Afrofuturism in Costume Design exhibit.
+More than 60 costumes from over a dozen films (including the Oscar-winning Black Panther) were displayed.
+The exhibit also featured Carter’s original sketches and artwork, illuminating her powerful process and historical research.
+It was a must-see for any film buff, fashionista, or admirer of amazing women.

 Afrofuturism